woocommerce/qit-documentation/docs/environment/getting-started.md

 ## Setting Up Your First Local Environment

 Creating a local test environment with QIT is straightforward.
-For detailed setup instructions, see our [Installation and Setup](local-test-environment/installation-setup.md) guide.
+For detailed setup instructions, see our [Installation and Setup](environment/installation-setup.md) guide.

 1. **Start the Environment**: Run `qit env:up` to initiate a basic WordPress environment.
 2. **Access Your Site**: Upon completion, you'll receive a URL to access your newly created WordPress instance.

 ## Customizing Your Environment

 QIT's Local Test Environment offers extensive customization to suit your development needs.
 You can configure WordPress, WooCommerce, and PHP versions, and even specify plugins and themes.
-For more on these options, visit our [Configuration Options](local-test-environment/configuration-options.md) section.
+For more on these options, visit our [Configuration Options](environment/configuration-options.md) section.

 ## Further Resources

-- Learn how to extend your environment with premium plugins and themes in [Installing Plugins From Other Sources](local-test-environment/installing-plugins-other-sources.md).
+- Learn how to create and use configuration files in [Creating Configuration Files](environment/creating-config-files.md).
-- Explore [Advanced Usage](local-test-environment/advanced-usage.md) for in-depth features and capabilities.
+- Lean how to use the command-line to interact with your environment in [Using the Command Line](environment/using-command-line.md).
-- Having issues?
-Our [Troubleshooting](local-test-environment/troubleshooting.md) guide can help.
+- Learn how to extend your environment with premium plugins and themes in [Installing Plugins From Other Sources](environment/installing-plugins-other-sources.md).

 We're excited to see how QIT Local Test Environment streamlines your WordPress testing.
 Happy coding!